-For some clients, you will need to submit a professional resume as part of your proposal for services.
+For some clients, you will need to submit a professional business resume as part of your business proposal for services.
 Clients often want to see the qualifications of the people who will be working on their projects.

 Business professionals are driven by a hunger to achieve business goals/objectives.
 Their role is imperative for business expansion and success.

 Considering the importance of business professionals’ role in an organization, how do you make sure your professional business resume embodies the key attributes of your professional career?

 It is important to note that just merely filling up space from what the resume template offers is not ideal.
 It is the same as letting the algorithm dictate what you want to see/do.

 We devised a guide that addresses the concerns of a business professional.
 Check out the following exhaustive list that covers the key essentials required in a professional resume.
 If you run a resume writing business, these tips can help you secure new clients.

 An overview of your professional journey, this section should highlight your key aspects and contributions.
 Hence, merely going in depth about your roles and responsibilities is not effective when you are trying to create an impactful professional business resume.

 Incorporate the following tips to create a stellar professional experience in your business resume:

 - Make action-oriented statements: Try to establish a cause-and-effect relationship in all the points you include in this section.
 Use the STAR format which stands for situation-task-action-result, to write points.

 - Avoid long paragraphs: Try to limit each bullet in this section to one-line.
 Long paragraphs significantly reduce the readability of your resume.